tristanlatr/WPWatcher/README.md

   - Scan multiple sites with WPScan
   - Define reporting emails addresses for every configured site individually and globally
   - Mail messages are divided in "Warnings", "Alerts", "Informations" and eventually "Errors"
-  - Mail notification and verbosity can be configred in config file
+  - Mail notification and verbosity can be configred in config file, WPScan output can be attached to emails.
   - Local log file can be configured and also lists all the findings
   - Define false positives strings for every configured site individually and globally
   - Define WPScan arguments for every configured site individually and globally